Hiking couple at the watchtower in Nierstein, © Dominik Ketz© Dominik Ketz

 Staatstheater Mainz

-Located in the heart of the city, the State Theater Mainz is a vibrant place for artistic and social discourse.
-This multi-genre venue houses opera, drama, and dance under one roof, utilizing the Main House, the Small House, the Studio Stage U17 deep underground, and the Glass House with a view of the cathedral.
-A permanent ensemble, along with ongoing collaboration with five resident directors, helps in shaping its identity and profile.
-An extensive repertoire featuring numerous cross-genre productions guarantees a diverse schedule.
-The…
+In the heart of Mainz, the State Theatre is a vibrant meeting place for artistic and social engagement.
+The multi-genre house unites opera, drama, and dance under one roof and features the Grand House, the Small House, the Studio Stage U17 deep underground, and the Glass House with a view of the cathedral.
+A fixed ensemble and continuous collaboration with five resident directors shape the theatre's profile.
+An extensive repertoire with numerous cross-genre productions ensures a varied schedule.
+The artistic work of the theatre reflects both…

 Mainz